nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 * Mahuika uses the "Broadwell" generation of Intel CPUs, newer than anything on Pan.
 This makes Pan's optional Slurm constraints "wm", "sb" and "avx" obsolete.

 * Mahuika has only 8 GPU nodes however the GPUs are the more powerful Tesla P100.
-They are accessed in the same way as on Pan XXX ?
-XXX with `-gres:gpu`.
+They are accessed in the same way as on Pan with `--gres:gpu`.
+It may be necessary to also specify `--partition gpu`.

-* Mahuika has XXX "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory, which has to be specifically requested by telling _sbatch_ `--partition=hugemem`.
+* Mahuika has XXX "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory.
+These have to be specifically requested by telling _sbatch_ `--partition=bigmem`,  `--partition=bigmem` (for jobs shorter than 24 hours) or `--partition=hugemem`.

-### Slurm
+### Accounts

 * On Pan it was always necessary to specify your project account to _sbatch_.
 That is still a good idea, but if you only have one project then it isn't strictly necessary on Mahuika as Slurm has a concept of "default account".

+### Licenses

 * Some of our Slurm virtual licenses are obsolete and so have been removed: "io" because the filesystem bandwidth is considerably better than on Pan, plus "sci_matlab" and "eng_matlab" because their numbers of actual license tokens have been dramatically increased.